g-leech/argmin-gravitas/_posts/2012-03-09-brainwash.markdown

 First-order model of psychology

-Porn, violent videogames, electoral interference.
+electoral interference.
+- Body image,
+- Violent videogames
+- Porn
+- Advertising

 The idea that the Russians can spend $0.1m and totally pervert American discourse, but that Michael Bloomberg can spend $700m and die on his feet, vanish without a trace.